krukowskid/krukowskid.github.io/_posts/2024-05-30-Lessons-Learned-Infrastructure-Wins-Regrets-at-a-Startup-on-Azure.md

 # Managed identities

 I find it hard to imagine managing an infrastructure without the help of managed identities.
 They greatly simplify the process of maintaining security!
-We use managed identities wherever possible to minimize the need for secret rotation, streamline permission management, and enhance the developer experience by eliminating the need to store development environment secrets locally - everything is retrieved based on their Entra ID identity, so new developer can setup local environment on the first day of work!
+We use managed identities wherever possible to minimize the need for secret rotation, simplifies permission management, and enhance the developer experience by eliminating the need to store development environment secrets locally - everything is retrieved based on their Entra ID identity, so new developer can setup local environment on the first day of work!
 While this does create a slight vendor lock-in within the application code, the trade-off is definitely worth it.

 # App configuration